St. Patrick Catholic Church (Los Angeles): Destruction and reconstructions

-Through the inspiration of Bishop Stephen Blaire and Monsignor Lloyd Torgerson (pastor at St. Monica Catholic Church in Santa Monica, California), the idea was born of building a church for St. Patrick's Parish with the help of all the parishes and Catholic donors within Our Lady of the Angels Pastoral Region.
-The unique capital campaign involved donations from the 77 parishes within the Our Lady of the Angels regions as well as contributions from individual donors and foundations.
-Under the leadership of Bishop Edward William Clark, the construction of the new church commenced in April 2005.
-Dedication of the new St. Patrick's Church was held March 17, 2007 (St. Patrick's Day 2007).
-One thousand worshipers are now able to celebrate Mass in the new St. Patrick's.
+Bishop Stephen Blaire and Monsignor Lloyd Torgerson (pastor at St. Monica Catholic Church, Santa Monica, California), planned to build a church for St. Patrick's Parish with the help of all the parishes and Catholic donors within Our Lady of the Angels Pastoral Region.
+The campaign involved donations from the 77 parishes within the Our Lady of the Angels regions, and contributions from individual donors and foundations.
+Under the leadership of Bishop Edward William Clark, the new St. Patrick's Church, with capacity for 1,000, started construction in April 2005, and was dedicated on March 17, 2007, St. Patrick's Day.